 Be wary of using comedy

 Humor in training videos can add a lot to the videos – if used well!
-But keep in mind that humor is subjective.
+But keep in mind that humour is subjective.
 Training videos serve a purpose: they need to train your employees.
 They don’t need gags, or jokes, or word-play, unless it’s absolutely written and delivered by the talent.
 Sometimes, it’s wiser to be safer, rather than sorry – and to avoid any rolled-eyes in the training room!

 So, that’s seven of the eight tips I’ve promised you.
 I’ve saved number eight til last, because it’s my favorite piece of training video advice, and can really add a lot of value to any training videos you produce.
 It is: